sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

 1. Click on **Phase 1**.

-1. This build will publish the test artifacts to Azure DevOps, which will be used in release.
+1. This build will publish the test artifacts to Azure DevOps, which will be used in the release.

-1. Wait untill the build get succeeded.
+1. Wait until the build succeeds.

     ![Azure DevOps](images/dev325.png)

-1. Once the build is successful, release will be triggered.
-Navigate to back to **Releases (1)**  tab to see the deployment in-progress.
+1. Once the build is successful, the release will be triggered.
+Navigate back to the **Releases (1)**  tab to see the deployment in progress.
 Click on the **Release-1**

     ![Azure DevOps](images/dev326.png)

-1. When Selenium test execution phase starts, you can see the Selenium test execution jobs.
-Wait untill the jobs completed successfully.
+1. When the Selenium test execution phase starts, you can see the Selenium test execution jobs.
+Wait until the jobs care ompleted successfully.

     ![Azure DevOps](images/dev327.png)

-    - If the **IIS deployment** fails, please follow the below steps to fix that.
+    - If the **IIS deployment** fails, please follow the steps below to fix that.
     - In SeleniumVM search bar, search for **Services (1)** and then select **Services (2)**

       ![Azure DevOps](images/dev329.png)